AMIRULHAFIZI/pinepix/mdfolder/DEPLOYMENT.md

 ## ✅ Free Hosting Solutions for PHP + MySQL

-Here are the best free hosting options for your PinePix EIMS application:
+Here are the best free hosting options for your PinePix application:

 ---